auth0/docs/articles/quickstart/native/android/03-session-handling.md

 If the access token exists, the next step is to check if it is valid.
 You can choose between two options:
-* Ssave the time when the user receives a new pair of credentials.
-Then, check if the time since the user got the access token exceeds the time defined in the `expires_in` value.
+* Save the time when the user receives a new pair of credentials.
+When you need to use the access token, check how much time has passed since the user got the token.
+When it exceeds the time specified in the `expires_in` value, the token is no longer valid.
 * Call the Auth0 Authentication API and check the response.

 ::: note
-This tutorial shows how to call the Auth0 Authentication API with the `/userinfo` endpoint.
+This tutorial shows you how to call the Auth0 Authentication API with the `/userinfo` endpoint.
 :::